2MASS J21392676+0220226

 2MASS J21392676+0220226 (or CFBDS J213926+02202) is a brown dwarf located 34 ly from Earth in the constellation Aquarius.
 Its surface is thought to be host to a massive storm, resulting in large variability of its color.
 It is a member of the Carina-Near moving group.
 This brown dwarf was discovered in the Two Micron All-Sky Survey (2MASS).

+The clouds on this brown dwarf are modelled as patchy, high-altitude forsterite cloud above a deeper, optically thick iron cloud.
+The silicate clouds cover 75–91% of the surface of this brown dwarf.
+An alternative model from around 2016 can explain the variability and atmosphere of this brown dwarf without clouds.

 Once thought to be a binary object based on a 2010 study, it has since been shown to in fact be single.